BrianStritch/i-think-therefore-i-blog/README.md

 In our next video, we're going to carry on tweaking our admin site so that it's even more user-friendly.

 # __Building The Admin Site - part 2__
-WHAT IS IT?  ----   The Django admin panel
+WHAT IS IT?  ----   The Django admin panel <br>
-WHAT DOES IT DO?  ----  Allows a superuser to administer the site HOW DO YOU USE IT?  ----  Log in to the /admin URL with a superuser account
+WHAT DOES IT DO?  ----  Allows a superuser to administer the site <br>
+HOW DO YOU USE IT?  ----  Log in to the /admin URL with a superuser account<br>

 In our previous video, we got  our basic post admin working,
 but we're not finished  tweaking our admin site yet.